mrmartineau/zander.wtf-2020/content/projects/equals-fuji/index.md

     value: Ivo Reis and many others
 ---

-Fuji is Equals.com's design system.
-I initially created it and lead its initial development.
+Fuji is Equals' design system.
+I created it and lead development while I contracted there.
 Fuji's components are React-based, they use Styled Components and Design System Utils.
 It is used by many apps at Equals.